Stay Informed About New SAP EarlyWatch Alerts You Are Interested In

 If you click on the customizing icon marked with an arrow, the next screen appears.

-You can see that you can activate notification for Views and Cards.
-This is precisely what you need to receive only notifications relevant to you:
+You can see that you can activate notification for Views and Topics.

-- The Cards represent different topics covered by SAP EarlyWatch Alert.
-At the moment, the following cards can trigger notifications:
+The Topics represent different topics covered by SAP EarlyWatch Alert.
+At the moment, the following topics can trigger notifications:

 If a new decisive red alert in the SAP EarlyWatch Alert reports within the filter settings of the corresponding view occurs, then a notification is triggered.